Film: Farmer-led solutions to on farm plastic

 While plastic mulches are effective in managing weeds, environmental problems associated with their use are becoming increasingly clear.
 Polyethylene mulch, a popular available options to growers, is cheaply available but quickly degrades into the soil and water courses.
 This video features Ben Coode Adams, one of five growers taking part in a field lab.
 He wants to find alternatives to the black plastic film that his fruit farm currently uses to suppress weeds under blackcurrant bushes.
 He is one of a group of small, medium and large-scale growers that have come together to find practical ways of reducing plastic use on their farms.
 The trial is comparing a range of commercially available non-degradable and biodegradable solutions, to evaluate their impact on weeds, yields, costs and other parameters.
 These include starch-based film mulches, woodchip, compost, cardboard, hay and grass clippings.

 - These trials build on Centre for Agroecology Water and Resilience (CAWR)’s OrganicPlus trials, and are complimented by a life-cycle analysis of the materials by CAWR partners, to understand the wider impact on sustainability.

 - Find out more about this field lab here.

 - Get involved in your own farmer-led research!
-To keep informed of how this field lab and others are progressing or if you have your own ideas for a field lab, you can sign up and become a member of the Innovative Farmers network and contact the Innovative Farmers team to find out how to get involved.
+To keep informed of how this field lab and others are progressing or if you have your own ideas for a field lab, you can contact the Innovative Farmers team to find out how to get involved.

 Image credit: Innovative Farmers.
 All Rights Reserved